 How is a sunburn diagnosed?

 Your healthcare provider can evaluate the seriousness of your sunburn.
-They look at the amount of affected skin, type of sunburn and your symptoms.
+They look at the amount of skin that’s burned, the severity of your sunburn and your symptoms.
 Then they can recommend the appropriate treatment.

 Management and Treatment

 You can treat most first- and second-degree sunburns by yourself at home.
 Steps you can take include: